JelteF/derive_more/impl/doc/constructor.md

 ## Tuple structs

-When deriving `Constructor` for a tuple struct with a two fields like this:
+When deriving `Constructor` for a tuple struct with two fields like this:

 ```rust
 # use derive_more::Constructor;